zeroc-ice/ice/php/BuildInstructionsWindows.md

 ## Building the PHP Extension

-The Ice installer for Windows includes a pre-compiled extension for PHP 5.6 built with Visual Studio 2012 (Visual C++ 11) and compatible with the "Thread-safe VC11" distribution of PHP available on [php.net]().
+The Ice installer for Windows includes a pre-compiled extension for PHP 5.6 built with Visual Studio 2012 (Visual C++ 11) and compatible with the "Thread- safe VC11" distribution of PHP available on [php.net]().
 We encourage you to use this extension if possible, together with a compatible Web server.

 > *The Apache binaries provided by the Apache Software Foundation are compiled with Visual C++ 6 and therefore are not compatible with the Ice for PHP extension included in our Windows installer.
 A VC11 build of Apache is available from alternate sources.*

 The most common motivation for compiling the Ice extension yourself is to create an extension that is compatible with your existing environment, such as when your Web server or PHP interpreter is built with a different compiler.

 To build the Ice extension, first download the PHP5 binary archive or Windows installer and install the distribution.

 You will also need to download and extract the PHP5 sources (Ice for PHP requires the PHP header files).
-Change to the PHP5 source directory and run the following
+Change to the PHP5 source directory and run the following commands:
-commands:

     > buildconf
     > configure